kindbeing/nplayers/docs/backlog.md

 ```
 **Acceptance Criteria:**
 - GIVEN I am on the players list page
-- WHEN I click the "Add Player" button and fill out the form with name, position, and team
+- WHEN I click the "Add Player" button and fill out the form with firstName, lastName, email, and optional player details
 - THEN the new player is created and appears in the players list
 - AND I see a success message confirming the player was added
-- AND duplicate players (same name + team) are prevented with an error message
+- AND duplicate email addresses are prevented with a clear error message
+- AND the system generates a unique playerId for the new player

 **Resources:**
-Developer note: Implement POST /api/players endpoint with validation
+Developer note: Implement POST /api/players endpoint with validation.
+Required fields: firstName, lastName, email.
+Email must be unique.
+Optional fields: birthYear, birthMonth, birthDay, weight, height, bats, throws, debut, etc.

 **US-002: A team manager can view detailed player information**
 ```